nathan-gardner/SECON2023Robot/Documentation/Signoffs/Team2-signoff-Fireworks.md

 ## Constraints

-- The ability to provide enough force to flip the fireworks switch on collision with the switch
+- The ability to provide enough force to flip the fireworks switch on collision with the switch (0.98 N)
 - Natural chassis protrusion which will make contact with the switch

 ## Buildable Schematics